-(5) Individual and Family Counseling is available when the waiver participant has documentation in the person centered service plan that they engage in assaults toward family members and are receiving positive behavior support to address those assaultive behaviors.
+(5) Individual and Family Counseling is available when the waiver participant has documentation in the person centered service plan that they engage in assaults toward family members and are receiving behavior support to address those assaultive behaviors.

-(6) Stabilization Services -Staff/Family consultation are distinct and separate services from Staff/Family Consultation services, appear in PCSPs separately, are authorized separately, and have unique and separate billing codes.
+(6) Stabilization Services -Staff/Family consultation is a distinct and separate service from Staff/Family Consultation, appears in PCSPs separately, is authorized separately, and has a unique and separate billing code.
+(7) Services under this waiver are intended to supplement, and not supplant, the child welfare services and supports a child or youth is entitled to or receives from the Department of Children, Youth, and Families (DCYF) or from